newslynx/newslynx-core/docs/api.rst

 **GET** ``/auth/google-analytics``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Authorizes Newslynx to access an organization's Google Analytics.

 **NOTE**

 This method will prompt a user to authenticate with Google Analytics.
 Upon successful authentication
-it will direct them to form which they can use to select which properties and profiles they would like
+it will direct them to a form which they can use to select which properties and profiles they would like
 to grant Newslynx access to.
 If at any point a user would like to change these properties, he/she simply
 needs to access this method again - it's not necessary to revoke access first.